S3 method for class 'VarImp'

 a numerical vector of the form

-, which gives the number of lines of margin to be specified on the four sides of the plot.
-Seepar
+c(bottom, left, top, right), which gives the number of lines of margin to be specified on the four sides of the plot.
+Seepar.- ranks

 a logical specifying whether the (reversed) rankings should be printed instead of the importance values.